brianlangseth-NOAA/quillback_rockfish_2021/write_up/wa/_main.knit.md

 \begin{itemize}

-	\item Continue collecting length and otolith samples from recreational catches ensuring samples are not missing small fish if they are caught.
+	\item Continue collecting length and otolith samples from recreational catches and discards ensuring samples are not missing small fish if they are caught and retained or if they are caught and discarded.

-	\item Collect length data for the commercial fleet if catches occur.
+	\item Continue to collect length data for the commercial fleet if catches occur.

 	\item Recruitment patterns showed lower than average recruitment in the 2000s.
 Additional data to support such patterns in recruitment would provide additional support for model estimates.

-	\item Evaluate the connectivity of quillback rockfish stock off the coast of Oregon and Washington.

 \end{itemize}